Skip to main content

 PropertyTypeDescriptionExample

-contractaddressToken contract addresstx.transfers.any(contract == "0x...")
+contractaddressToken contract addresstx.logs.any(event_name == "Transfer" and contract == "0x...")

-fromaddressSource address (padded 32 bytes)tx.transfers.any(from == "0x0000...")
+fromaddressSource address (padded 32 bytes)tx.logs.any(event_name == "Transfer" and from == "0x0000...")

-toaddressDestination address (padded 32 bytes)tx.transfers.any(to == "0x0000...")
+toaddressDestination address (padded 32 bytes)tx.logs.any(event_name == "Transfer" and to == "0x0000...")

-amountstringTransfer amount (hex string)tx.transfers.any(amount != "0x0")
+amountstringTransfer amount (hex string)tx.logs.any(event_name == "Transfer" and amount != "0x0")

 PropertyTypeDescriptionExample